ridwanalmahmud/fzfm/README.md

 ### Operations
 > [!NOTE]
-> All of this operations can be done in bulk
+> All of these operations can be done in bulk

 | Operations | Description |
 | :--------- | :---------- |